Image: Robert Ruggiero

 - Start doing what you want to do in a small way

 - Start relating to yourself as being what you want to be

 So, if you know you want to be a writer, start writing.
 If you want to work in a social enterprise, start volunteering at one.
 And if you want to launch a start-up, start it in a small way while you’re still in your day-job.

 My sister-in-law Sarah started exactly this way by writing in the mornings and evenings around her charity day job.
 She’s now a published author, with eight books under her belt.

-Mona on our Career Change Launch Pad is also applying the same principles with starting her stationery business.
+Mona who took part in our Career Change Launch Pad also applied the same principles with starting her stationery business.
 By starting small, making products for her fellow Career Change Launch Pad participants, friends and family, she started to realise what she was truly capable of.
 Although she’s not yet running her business full-time, her new-found knowledge and confidence is carrying her much faster toward finding her path.

 Starting small won’t just get you into action; it’ll help you take on the identity of the career you’re moving into, give you new contacts in the industry and give you more credibility in your shift.

 But it’s more than that; it’s about focused action, often in directions that don’t initially seem logical.

 So, if you’re a Goalfinder, what path can you set off on this week?

 And if you’re a Pathfinder, what small part of your goal can you start on this week?